-When it comes to choosing the right gaming monitor, a lot of people go in one of two directions.
-They will either put a huge focus on the size of the monitor, or they will really care a great deal about the resolution.
+When it comes to choosing the right gaming monitor, a lot of people go in one of three directions.
+They will either put a huge focus on the size of the monitor, or they will really care a great deal about the resolution or finally on the price of the monitor.
 Now we are not here to tell you that these two factors are not important.
 In fact, they are crucial if you really want to get yourself the best gaming monitor.
 But they are simply two parts of a three-pronged feature list that you have to ensure is right if you want to get a really great monitor.

 The third feature, and the one that is almost always ignored, is the refresh rate.
 Yes, any mainstream gaming monitor that you try to purchase is going to have a minimum of 60 Hz as the refresh rate.
 And 60 Hz is not a BAD refresh rate by any means, but it is not a great one either.
 When you are watching videos on YouTube or doing regular computer work, you are not going to notice any issues at all with such a refresh rate.
 But if you are playing games on your high end graphics card, you will find that you cannot go over 60 FPS, or frames per second.